How to make the most of knitted fabrics: sweatshirt fleece, French terry, ribbing... and reuse your scraps?

-So, if we have a few ideas at the beginning to reuse them, especially stuffing... well at some point we get stuck and no longer know what to do with all these precious little pieces.
+So, if at first we have a few ideas to reuse them, especially stuffing... well, at some point we get stuck and don’t know what to do with all these little precious pieces.

-Today, I invite you to discover ways to make the most of your scraps of knit fabrics, we will talk about french terry, ribbing, jersey...
+Today, I invite you to discover ways to make the most of your scraps of knit fabrics, we'll talk about french terry, ribbing, jersey...

 Large scraps

-When I talk about large scraps, I mean scraps that allow cutting one or more pieces of clothing (minimum 50cm in height and minimum 70cm in width).
+When I talk about large scraps, I mean scraps that allow cutting one or several pieces of clothing (at least 50cm high and at least 70cm wide).

 First idea that I use very regularly: making contrasting sleeves for sweatshirts, t-shirts, bodysuits...
-When I sew a sweatshirt entirely in one fabric, I often get a large scrap allowing me to cut raglan sleeves.
+When I sew a sweatshirt entirely from one fabric, I often end up with a large scrap allowing me to cut raglan sleeves.
 You just have to choose another fabric to make the body in a contrasting fabric.

-If it is not possible to cut the sleeve for me because the scrap is too small, I can cut sleeves for Martin my 3-year-old godson or make the body of his sweatshirt, or even a small jogging pants.
+If it is not possible to cut the sleeve for me because the scrap is too small, I can cut sleeves for Martin, my 3-year-old godson, or make the body of his sweatshirt, or even a small pair of jogging pants.

-For sleeves I also use cotton jerseys when I have scraps of "t-shirts" left.
-The lighter cotton jersey is perfect for creating the sleeves of a sweatshirt in french terry.
+For sleeves, I also use cotton jersey when I have scraps from "t-shirts."
+The lighter cotton jersey is perfect for creating sleeves for a sweatshirt in french terry.

-In large scraps, it is also possible to make complete baby clothes especially bodysuits, baby t-shirts, small pants, pajamas, skirts, dresses... think about birth gifts to use your cherished fabric scraps; it's always better that they are used rather than gathering dust in your bins.
+With large scraps, it is also possible to make Complete baby clothes Especially baby bodysuits, t-shirts, small pants, pajamas, skirts, dresses... think of birth gifts to use up your cherished fabric scraps; it's always better they get used than just gather dust in your bins.

 Medium-sized scraps

-These allow you to complete a small project.
+These allow you to complete a small project entirely.

-Think especially about panties and boxers, which consume little fabric and allow you to use scraps of small height.
-You will find a list of easy-to-sew lingerie and underwear patterns here.
+Think especially of panties and boxer shorts, which use little fabric and allow you to use up low-height scraps.
+You can find a list of easy lingerie and underwear patterns to sew here.

-Second idea, hats (with pom-poms or not) we are right in the season.
-The hat allows you to use especially all the rib knit fabric scraps.
-The main point of attention is especially the elasticity of the fabric so that the hat is comfortable.
-Ribbed fabrics and ribbed edges are therefore perfectly suitable for this use.
-As a model, you will find the Yo hat by Yvanne Soufflet or the Artesane model but there are many others!
+Second idea, hats (with or without pom-poms) — we are right in the middle of the season.
+Hats are perfect for using up all those ribbed knit fabric scraps.
+The key point is the fabric's elasticity to ensure the hat is comfortable.
+Ribbed fabrics and ribbing are therefore ideal for this use.
+As a pattern, you can find the Yo hat by Yvanne Soufflet or the Artesane pattern, but there are many others!

 Third idea: slippers and socks!